MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 >Didn't find what you were looking for?
 Suggest a term using the **"Is this page helpful?"** link below.
 >
->For general R language terminology, check out CRAN's [R glossary](https://cran.r-project.org/doc/manuals/r-release/R-lang.pdf).
+>For general R language terminology, check out CRAN's [R Language Definition](https://cran.r-project.org/doc/manuals/r-release/R-lang.pdf).
+>
+>Also, check out our [More Resources](microsoft-r-more-resources.md) for other publications and resources.

 Use this glossary to find the definitions to common terms in the Microsoft R documentation.